Sdniss/BICAMS_web_application/README.md

 ### Clone the repository to your local computer

-Please open a terminal window in a folder that will subsequently contain the GitHub repo after running following command: `git clone https://github.com/Sdniss/BICAMS_normalization`.
-Subsequently, type `cd BICAMS_normalization` to enter that folder in the terminal.
+Please open a terminal window in a folder that will subsequently contain the GitHub repo after running following command: `git clone https://github.com/Sdniss/BICAMS_web_application`.
+Subsequently, type `cd BICAMS_web_application` to enter that folder in the terminal.

 ### Environment set-up: